PiSupply/PiJuice/Software/README.md

 Perhaps our favourite options menu is the LEDs menu - as with the buttons we have made these super versatile.
 They can have standard functions as displayed above, they can have preset functions or you can define custom ways for them to behave.

 Each LED can be assigned to predefined predefined function or configured for user software control as User LED.
-* CHARGE STATUS.
+* **CHARGE STATUS**.
 LED is configured to signal current charge level of battery.
 For level <= 15% red with configurable brightness.
 For level > 15% and level <=50% mix of red and green with configurable brightness.
 For level > 50% green with configurable brightness.
 When battery is charging blinking blue with configurable brightness is added to current charge level color.
 For full buttery state blue component is steady on.
-* USER LED.
+* **USER LED**.
 When LED is configured as User LED it can be directly controlled with User software via command interface.
 Initial PiJuice power on User LED state is defined with R, G, and B brightness level parameters.

 ### PiJuice HAT Config Battery Menu